-Don’t be fooled by the scare tactics employed by collection agencies.
-You have rights and they are guaranteed by the Fair Debt Collection Practices Act (FDCPA).
+Don’t be fooled by the scare tactics collection agencies employ.
+You have rights.

-Collections agencies sometimes prey on uneducated consumers, and bully them into paying debt that may not even be theirs, or is past the statute of limitations.
+Collection companies sometimes prey on uneducated consumers.
+They may bully them into paying debt that may not even be theirs.
+It may be past the statute of limitations.

-Some agencies have even been known to try and collect on debt that doesn’t even exist.
+Some debt collection agencies try to collect on debt that doesn’t even exist.

 Who is ANFI Collections?

-AFNI was originally founded as a collections agency in Bloomington, Illinois in 1936 under the name H.A.
+AFNI began as a collections agency in Bloomington, Illinois in 1936.
+At that time it was under the name H.A.
 Slaven’s Collection Bureau.

-It was purchased by Earl Anderson in 1976, at which time the name was changed to Anderson Financial Network Inc. Hence, the acronym AFNI.
+Earl Anderson purchased it in 1976.
+Then they changed the name to Anderson Financial Network Inc. Hence, the acronym AFNI.

-In 1985, Bruce Griffin joined AFNI as a general manager, and together with Earl Anderson, they began opening satellite offices around the entire country.
+In 1985, Bruce Griffin joined AFNI as a general manager.
+Together with Earl Anderson, they began opening satellite offices around the entire country.
 Each satellite office reports to the central office in Bloomington.

-According to their own website, AFNI is a customer lifecycle solutions company, specializing in customer growth, consumer collections, and insurance subrogation.
+They typically collect for telecommunications and cable TV companies.
+According to their own website, AFNI is a customer lifecycle solutions company.
+They state that they specialize in customer growth, consumer collections, and insurance subrogation.

-What Should You Do After ANFI Collections Contacts You?
+What To Do After ANFI Collections Contacts You

 If AFNI has contacted you about a charge off (or otherwise), do not talk to them on the phone.
 Do all communications through certified mail.

-Collection agencies have been known to try and collect invalid debts that do not actually belong to the consumer, and if they think you are willing to pay they will pursue you.
+Collection agencies may try and collect invalid debts that do not actually belong to the consumer.
+If they think you are willing to pay they will pursue you.

-If the debt is proved valid, then the collection agency must then prove they are authorized by the original creditor to be collecting the debt.
+If they prove the debt whether a credit card bill or overdue medical bill to be valid, then the collection agency must then prove the original creditor authorized them to collect the debt.

-If the debt is not yours or they cannot prove that it is, then send them an initial debt dispute letter.
+Send them an initial debt dispute letter if the debt is not yours or they cannot prove that it is.
 Federal law prohibits the collection agency from contacting you until they can verify that the debt is valid after they receive the initial dispute letter.

 You should aim to avoid talking with a collector on the phone.
-Instead all communications should be done through certified mail at the post office.
+Do all communications through certified mail at the post office.
 AFNI will more than likely back off, at least until they can prove that the debt is yours.

-The act of sending mail claiming that you owe a debt that is not yours and demanding payment is considered mail fraud.
-They would rather not get paid then get caught committing mail fraud, which is a federal offense.
+The act of sending mail claiming that you owe a debt that is not yours and demanding payment is mail fraud.
+They would rather you not pay them than be in trouble for committing mail fraud, which is a federal offense.

 What Can ANFI Collections Legally Do?

-AFNI, like any other debt collector can contact you by phone, email, text, or letter.
+AFNI, like any other debt collector (Cavalry Portfolio Services, for example) can contact you by phone, email, text, or letter.
 They may not, however, call you at inconvenient times such as before 8 a.m. or after 9 p.m.